RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 ## IDE Autocomplete

 The chart also includes `values.schema.json` which provides autocomplete in any YAML-aware editor (VS Code, IntelliJ, etc.) and automatic validation during `helm install` and `helm upgrade`.
-This works out of the box — no setup required.
+This works out of the box with no setup required.